 Query and performance optimization

 Indexing and constraints are essential for efficiency and to prevent timeouts.
 Without them, queries on large graphs can become unusably slow.
-Add B-tree indexes to scalar properties and direct relations used for filtering or reverse traversal.
+Add B-tree indexes to scalar properties you filter on and to direct relations you use for graph traversal, including reverse direct relations.
 Use inverted indexes for list-type properties.
-Note the limit of 10 indexes per container.
-See Performance considerations for indexing guidance.
+You can define up to 10 indexes per container.
+For more detail, read Performance considerations.
 Use human-readable names and descriptions for all properties to aid users and AI agents (Atlas AI).
 Denormalize properties that are frequently queried and give additional context, since this helps AI agents, applications, and human users alike.
 See Optimizing data models for AI for more guidance.Security and governance

 Separating schema from data instances enables granular access control.
 Use distinct schema spaces (for model definitions) and instance spaces (for data), and rely on tooling for controlled deployment.
 The permission model distinguishes schema from data:datamodels:read gives schema access, while datamodelinstances:read is required to read any data.